lkldev/TooInstance_Public/README.md

 - Create TooInstance Page
 - Update TooInstance Page
 - Create New Run Page
-  - Backend Processing of inputs, to accept eg. ("-A -O output.txt") (TBD by Mile 3)
+  - Backend Processing of inputs, to accept eg. ("-A -O output.txt")

 - Output View Page
 - How to Run?
-Page (TBD by mid-July)
+Page
-- Shared With Me Page (TBD by Early-July)
+- Shared With Me Page
   - *Update - Left with the backend logic for the access list to translate email address to UID*

-- Public TooInstance Listing Page (TBD by Early-July)
+- Public TooInstance Listing Page

 Sample Screenshots of our application components.